Facing the Retail Revolution with Empowered Learning for Technology Skills

 Look for updates on ANEAL and other efforts in the coming months.

 Jen Vanek, PhD, is the Director of Digital Learning and Research at the EdTech Center @ World Education.
-Through her research and direction of the Innovating Distance Education for Adult Learners (IDEAL) Consortium, she supports policy leaders, practitioners, and learners in adult basic education in the areas digital literacy, online learning, career pathways, and English language learning.
+Through her research and direction of the Innovating Distance Education for Adult Learners (IDEAL) Consortium, she supports policy leaders, practitioners, and learners in adult basic education in the areas of digital literacy, online learning, career pathways, and English language learning.

 Brandon Olszewski serves as Director of Research at the International Society for Technology in Education (ISTE).
 At ISTE, he is always working to support educational innovation for learners of all ages through research, project implementation, and evaluation.
 Follow him on Twitter @olszewski_b.